zmike/zmike.github.io/_posts/2022-09-27-preparation.md

 What's that?
 Zink is still unusable for gaming because of all the shader compilation stuttering?
 [Blammo](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18197), your compute shaders are now precompiling in the background.

 Oh, but you're *still* seeing stuttering because of shader compiles?
-Not for long, because I'veOH SHIT KHRONOS IS HERE I'M SORRY I DIDN'T THINK IT'D BE A BIG DEAL TO
+Not for long, because I'veOH SHIT KHRONOS IS HERE I'M SORRY I DIDN'T THINK IT'D BE A BIG DEAL IF I MENTIONED TH